dialog-semiconductor/Flash-AN106/README.md

 # Flash-AN106

-Source code for app note AN106
+These souce and binary files are collateral for Dialog app note AN106.
+They are referred to from the app note document.